-- .WHAT returns the class from which the object has been created. - .^attributes returns a list containing all attributes of the objects. - .^methods returns all methods that can be called on the object. - .^parents returns all parent classes of the class the object belongs. - \\ is called the smart-match operator.
+- .WHAT returns the class from which the object was created - .^attributes returns all the attributes of the object - .^methods returns all the methods that can be called on the object - .^parents returns the parent classes of the object - is called the smart-match operator.
 It evaluates to True if the object is created from the class it is being compared against or any of its inheritances.